Annuities can help you before and after you retire, providing tax-deferred growth during your saving years and income during retirement.

 In addition to annuity contract phases, how an annuity is funded is another important aspect of how an annuity works as an investment strategy for retirement.
 Qualified annuities are funded using pre-tax dollars, and non-qualified annuities are retirement savings.
 Qualified annuities are funded using pre-tax dollars and distribution payments are treated as taxable income.
 Non-qualified annuities are funded using after-tax dollars, so only the earnings on the investment are taxed as income.

-Qualified and non-qualified annuities both provide opportunities for building tax-deferred growth.
+Qualified and non-qualified annuities both provide opportunities for tax-deferred accumulation.
 The differences between the funding may seem simple, but there are some key details to keep in mind.

 Qualified annuity contracts: